Louis Borchardt: Death and legacy

 Borchardt played a significant role in moving the in-patient accommodation of what was then the General Hospital and Dispensary for Sick Children to a healthier rural site at Pendlebury.
 In 1876, when the new hospital, now the Royal Manchester Children's Hospital, was nearing completion, he intended to retire but was asked to stay on until the new building was opened.
-The naming of a ward for Borchardt, and the bust of him placed in the hospital, demonstrated the regard with which he was held by colleagues.
+The naming of a ward for Borchardt and the placement of his bust in the hospital demonstrated the regard in which his colleagues held him.

-Borchardt died at his home in Fallowfield, Manchester on 15 November 1883.
-He was buried five days later in the noncomformist section of Southern Cemetery, Manchester.
+Borchardt died at his home in Fallowfield, Manchester, on 15 November 1883.
+He was buried five days later in the nonconformist section of Southern Cemetery, Manchester.
 An obituary printed in the British Medical Journal said:He leaves behind him the reputation of a man of honour, honesty, courage, public spirit, and intelligence.
 Such characteristics are apt to lead a man through thorny paths, but they also lead him to the goal of duty and usefulness.
-Dr. Borchardt won the palm which he coveted; he lived honoured and respected, and in his death he leaves a name which his friends and family will long cherish.
+Dr. Borchardt won the palm he coveted; he lived honoured and respected, and in his death, he leaves a name which his friends and family will long cherish.